hoyso48/Stanford---Ribonanza-RNA-Folding-2nd-place-solution/README.md

 - Weighted loss with signal_to_noise, with longer epochs.
 - Additional features for minor score improvements.

-The most crucial part of my solution is how to utilize the bpp matrix.
-I applied a simple shallow Conv2DNet to bpp and directly added it to the attention matrix.

 **Features:**

 I used some features found useful in the OpenVaccine Challenge, to help fast initial convergence.
 These included: